• Skip to primary navigation

 Affordability of Organic

-The Environmental Working Group produces an annual list that identifies those fruits and vegetables that are the worst offenders, and have the greatest amounts of pesticides so that you can choose to avoid them.
+The Environmental Working Group produces an annual list that identifies those fruits and vegetables that are the worst offenders, and have the greatest amounts of pesticides so you can choose to avoid them.
 The list is called the “Dirty Dozen."

-But take heart, the EWG also has a happier list, the “Clean Fifteen,” which lets you know which conventionally-produced fruits and vegetables are likely to contain the lowest amount of pesticides, and are therefore safest to buy.
+But take heart; the EWG also has a happier list, the “Clean Fifteen,” which lets you know which conventionally-produced fruits and vegetables are likely to contain the lowest amount of pesticides and are, therefore, safest to buy.

 Beets-Fresh root vegetables on display with Text Does organic really matter?
 Organic vs Non-Organic by Diane Smith